The Asset (TV series)

-The Asset is a Danish-language espionage crime drama that premiered globally on Netflix on 27 October 2025.
+The Asset (Danish: Legenden) is a Danish-language espionage crime drama that premiered globally on Netflix on 27 October 2025.
 It was directed by Samanou Acheche Sahlstrøm and Kasper Barfoed.
 Sahlstrøm was also head writer of the series along with Frederik Ringtved and Adam August.
-The series stars Clara Dessau as Tea Lind.
+The leading role of Tea Lind is played by Clara Dessau.

 Premise

 Tea Lind is a troubled police cadet who is recruited by the Danish Security and Intelligence Service (PET), to go undercover in the criminal underworld.

-Tea poses as a jeweler to befriend Ashley, the girlfriend of crime-boss Miran (played by Afshin Firouzi), with the goal of infiltrating his organization.
+Tea poses as a jeweler to befriend Ashley, the girlfriend of crime-boss Miran, with the goal of infiltrating his organization.
 But the deeper Tea becomes involved, the more the lines between her mission and her identity blur.